Alternatives to Granite

 Concrete: Concrete is another mid-range option with the possibility of including an integral sink.
 It can be customized in infinite ways, as it can be molded on site in any configuration.
 It can crack, and it must be sealed regularly, as explained in this article.

-There are good reasons granite is the standard for quality kitchen countertops.
-But there are also good reasons to choose cheaper or more expensive alternatives.
+There are good reasons granite is the gold standard for quality kitchen countertops.
+But there are also good reasons to choose alternatives.
 In addition to the options listed above, new materials hit the market regularly, and there are consistently exciting new options in recycled and repurposed materials.
 Also, keep in mind that this survey doesn’t consider environmental factors, which can be significant.